raguay/MyAlfred/README.md

 This file action calculates the relative path from the user’s home directory and copies it to the clipboard.
 It will then paste the relative path to the topmost application.

+**Copy Absolute Path**

+This action copies the absolute path to the file item to the clipboard.

+**Paste Absolute Path**

+This action copies the absolute path to the file item to the clipboard.
+It will then paste it in to the topmost application.

 ## Dropzone 3 Workflow

 This workflow is for easily getting to the Dropzone 3 actions directory in Alfred.
 Use the keyword **dz:browse** to open the directory in Alfred Browser or hold the **CMD** key to show in **Finder**.